Are the workshops, music and entertainment included in the ticket price?

 Is there security on-site?

 YES!
 We have the Troll Patrol, professional security staff on the site at all times.
-Tickets will be checked at security check points throughout the festival site by our staff.
+Wristbands will be checked at security check points throughout the festival site by our staff.

 Are there facilities for disabled, and elderly people?